Package 'slca'

 tau

-Conditional probabilities between latent class variables, represented with uppercase alphabets for considering measurement invariance.
+Conditional probabilities between latent class variables, represented with uppercase letters to account for measurement invariance.

 rho

-Item response probabilities for each measurement model, represented with lowercase alphabets for considering measurement invariance.
+Item response probabilities for each measurement model, represented with lowercase letters to account for measurement invariance.

 Regress Exogenous Variables on Latent Variables